I carry out customised, one-to-one training in shamanism, shamanic techniques and shamanic healing at my home in Glastonbury, Somerset.

 What is a shaman and what does a shaman do?

-In order to understand how a shaman can help you, you will first need to know what a shaman is and what a shaman does, because we’re really not like anyone else.
+In order for you to progress in this direction, you will first need to know what a shaman is and what a shaman does, because we’re really not like anyone else.
 Shamanism is a technique through which we contact intradimensional beings, known to our ancestors for hundreds of thousands of years as the spirits.
 Shamanism eventually morphed into the Mystery religions and then was driven completetely underground by the Roman Emperor Constantine in the 4th century CE.

 Shamanism, or shamanic healing, is making a comeback today and I’ve been a practising shaman for a number of years.